katiegaertner/CloudComputingProject/README.md

 This project was done for the Northwestern MS Data Science Analytics Application Engineering course.
 The project objective was to create a Machine Learning application deployed through a Continuous Integration and Continuous Development (CI/CD) pipeline hosted on Google Cloud Platform’s (GCP) App Engine.

 I chose to use historical crime data for the city of Chicago to forecast motor vehicle thefts (MVT) in Chicago over various time intervals.
-The app outputs the forecasted number of MVTs in Chicago on a specific day (in this case, June 1, 2022) as well as a graph depicting historical MVTs at the monthly level, forecasted monthly MVTs with an upper and lower forecast bound at the 80% confidence level.
+The app outputs the forecasted number of MVTs in Chicago for the current date, as well as a graph depicting historical MVTs at the monthly level, forecasted monthly MVTs with an upper and lower forecast bound at the 80% confidence level.

 ## Set Up